Chemistry Division

 1 Research Support Unit Research UAR 2041 PAC Chemistry Balard)

-3 Platforms (ChemLab, Glassworks Workshop, Chemical Storage Room (CSR))
+3 Facilities (ChemLab, Glassworks, Chemical Storage Room (CSR))

 >212 patents filed since 2014

-2 Commercialized drugs (MacrilenTM, Sebivo) The first compound is a pseudo-peptide used to diagnose growth hormone deficiency in adults, the result of work carried out under the direction of Jean Martinez.
-It has been marketed in North America by Æterna Zentaris since 2018 and in Europe since 2019.
+2 Marketed Drugs (MacrilenTM, Sebivo) The first compound is a pseudo-peptide used to diagnose growth hormone deficiency in adults, resulting from research conducted under the direction of Jean Martinez.
+It has been marketed in North America since 2018 by Æterna Zentaris, and in Europe since 2019.
 The second compound is a non-natural antiviral nucleoside used to treat hepatitis B, developed by Dr. Gilles Gosselin and Professor Jean-Louis Imbach, and marketed by Merck.

 LONG-TERM THEMATIC PROGRAMS (LTP)

-The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research by creating Long-Term Thematic Projects (PTLs).
+The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research by establishing Long-Term Thematic Projects (PTLs).

 After consulting with our community, two PTLs in Chemistry emerged.